errabun/mod_0_skills/classes/class_2.md

 ## Methods
  - bringBackTheMcRib (append a new item to menuItems array)
- - offerShamrockShake (assigns the hasMilkshakes boolean value)
+ - offerShamrockShake (assigns the hasMilkshakes boolean value and appends a new item to menuItems array)
  - bringCoupon (subtract 2.5 from priceForCheeseburger float)
  - moveUpInLine (subtract 1 from numberOfCarsInDriveThru)